 Good communicators know that accurate reporting is the foundation of sound journalism, and that sharing information must be tempered with ethical and responsible citizenship.

-These tenets drive a TCU education and are the focus of the Schieffer School.
+These tenets drive a TCU education and are the focus of the School of Journalism and Strategic Communication.
 As students learn to gather and disseminate information, they also learn to discern fact from fiction, balance a story and make the right call.

 Once they grasp theory in the classroom and learn to structure a lead, out they go to practice their craft.